 (5) "System" means any collection or group of information including, but not limited to, electronic or paper files, databases, or any externally accessed source not under direct control of the board.

-(E) Criteria for "Access to Confidential Personal Information" division (B)(1) of section 1347.15 of the Revised Code requires that every state agency, including the board, develop criteria for determining which of its employees may have access to confidential personal information, and which supervisors may authorize those employees to have access.
-Employees of the board (including board members) shall maintain confidentiality regarding confidential personal information acquired while employed by the board, including, but not limited to, social security numbers of applicants/licensees, and information obtained in the course of an investigation, including client records contained in investigative files.
+(E) Criteria for "Access to Confidential Personal Information", division (B)(1) of section 1347.15 of the Revised Code requires that every state agency, including the board, develop criteria for determining which of its employees may have access to confidential personal information, and which supervisors may authorize those employees to have access.
+Employees of the board (including board members) shall maintain confidentiality regarding confidential personal information acquired while employed by the board, including, but not limited to, social security numbers of applicants/licensees/boutique services registration holders, and information obtained in the course of an investigation, including client records contained in investigative files.
 Confidentiality must be maintained both during and after employment with the board as required by Ohio ethics laws.
 Access to confidential personal information shall be granted at the lowest level necessary that allows for an individual to perform his/her assigned duties in order to minimize the potential impact to the public.
 For the board, the following criteria apply:

 (1) The executive director and the managers as selected by the executive director may have unlimited access to any and all confidential personal information in the possession of the board;

-(2) The executive director may delegate to the staff involved with administrative violations unlimited access to any and all confidential personal information contained in the Ohio official licensing system and paper files related to individuals licensed by the board and individuals applying for licensure with the board; any and all confidential personal information contained in criminal records checks results for individuals applying for licensure with the board;
+(2) The executive director may delegate to the staff involved with administrative violations unlimited access to any and all confidential personal information contained in the Ohio official licensing system and paper files related to individuals licensed by the board and individuals applying for licensure with the board; any and all confidential personal information contained in criminal records checks results for individuals applying for licensure or boutique services registration with the board;

 (5) The business manager and office manager may have access to all personnel records of the board and all financial records contained on paper or in OAKS or "My Ohio";